chartjs/chartjs-chart-financial/README.md

 Chart.js 2.7.2 added timestamp formatting in tooltips.

+The next release of Chart.js will include a [fix for hovering](https://github.com/chartjs/Chart.js/pull/5570).

-We would like to add better tick/label generation when `source:data`, [fix for hovering](https://github.com/chartjs/Chart.js/pull/5194), fixes for mixed chart types, [support for floating bars](https://github.com/chartjs/Chart.js/issues/4863), and timezone handling before having an initial release.
+We would like to add better tick/label generation when `source:data`, fixes for mixed chart types, [support for floating bars](https://github.com/chartjs/Chart.js/issues/4863), and timezone handling before having an initial release.

 As we near an initial release we will add documentation.
 For now, please see the docs directory.